 - Internship-related support & mentorship throughout the program

-- Personalized internship site transport and introduction – your child will be accompanied by a VACorps staff member for on their first day at work
+- Personalized introduction to internship site transport – your child will be accompanied by a VACorps staff member for on their first day at work

 - Personalized airport pickups/drop-offs by a member of the VACorps team